GreaterMKEMeetup/redis-workshop/README.md

 * Vagrant >= 1.8.6
 * Java code editor of choice.

+>:warning: Be sure to install Vagrant AND Virtualbox.
+Virtualbox is the VM provider for Vagrant.
+A common mistake can be to only install Vagrant.

 # Setup

 Pull the project code, and run Vagrant.
 This will take awhile as it downloads the ubuntu/xenial64 image, Java, and Redis.